Should I Upgrade to a Rubicon from Different Trim Package?

 Short answer… If you plan on really taking it off road and putting bigger tires on it, a Rubicon is a wise choice.

 Unless you already know exactly why you are considering a Rubicon, you probably don’t need one.
 However, it may still be the right choice for you.

 If you are new to the Jeep world, you may not know just how capable a stock Wrangler Sport is.
 Every Wrangler is Trail Rated, but what does that even mean?
-It seems like that badge is on every vehicle Jeep makes.
-Every new Wrangler is four wheel drive, what makes it Trail Rated.
+It seems like the badge is on every vehicle Jeep makes.
+Every new Wrangler is four wheel drive, so what makes it Trail Rated?
 To be considered Trail Rated, a Jeep has to past tests in Water Fording, Maneuverability, Articulation and Ground Clearance.

 What Makes a Rubicon, a Rubicon?